Spirit of Japan (Extrait de Parfum) by Elixir Attar

 CfrCfr 2 years ago

-Did the first fragrance since it was
+You mentioned the first scent since it was re-released later.

 Translated · Show originalShow translation